-- The e-cloth washable Dust Mop Pad also fit onto my Swiffer.
+- The e-cloth washable Dust Mop Pad also fit onto the Swiffer.
 It didn’t go as easily into the little pockets but it wasn’t hard and I cleaned the floor in three rooms without it coming off.
 The Dust Mop Pad has a fluffier texture and longer fibers than the Dusting e-cloth so it gets into grooves better.
 Again, only use the Dust Mop Pad for “dry” mopping.

 - The General Purpose e-cloth fit easily onto the Swiffer and as you can see, it picked up a lot of grime from my floor (I used is damp.
 You could also use it dry for “sweeping” but it won’t pick up dust and hair quite as well as the dusting cloth and/or mop pad described above).
 This was a brand new General Purpose cloth that I just pulled out of the box and it was VERY “grabby” on the floor.
 I had to put a little effort into mopping and I’m not sure the old Swiffer handle would last long under such pressure.
 It was bending a lot.
 Another note: I’d probably use a darker colored e-cloth next time.
-The Furniture e-cloth is dark and has one side with longer fibers which would probably do a really good job.

 - The e-cloth Damp Mop Pad was the toughest one to get onto the Swiffer but it still fit.
 Because it’s a little thicker, I had to put a little effort into getting it into the pockets.
 But once in, it stayed in and cleaned my floors beautifully.
 It slid over the floors more easily than the damp General Purpose e-cloth – but maybe because it’s older (not to mention already quite dirty from mopping up grout on our new tile floor – time for a wash!).
 I was able to clean my floors with it but again, I wouldn’t want to put too much pressure on the Swiffer handle.